thevickypedia/pyfilebrowser/docs/_sources/README.md.txt

 `pyfilebrowser` allows you to run a proxy server in parallel, which includes a collection of security features and trace level logging information.

+> Enabling proxy server increases an inconspicuous latency to the connections,
+> but due to asynchronous functionality, it is hardly noticeable.<br>
-> The proxy server is pretty restrictive in nature.
+> The proxy server is designed to be lightweight and efficient, however streaming large video files may increase
+> the memory usage at server side, due to multi-layered buffering.

 ### [Firewall]